Tanzania's new PM threatens to sack doctors for illegal abortions

-DAR ES SALAAM (Thomson Reuters Foundation) - Tanzania’s newly appointed prime minister has warned doctors who perform illegal abortions that they will face the sack and possible imprisonment in a crackdown on such operations which are believed to be happening widely across the country.
+DAR ES SALAAM, Jan 7 (Thomson Reuters Foundation) - T anzania’s newly appointed prime minister has warned doctors who perform illegal abortions that they will face the sack and possible imprisonment in a crackdown on such operations which are believed to be happening widely across the country.

 The government warning follows reports that doctors in public and private hospitals in the east African nation are routinely accepting payments to perform abortions, and studies that show high rates of complications from illegal abortions.